 Deleted listings are bad news for affiliate sites because they are frustrating for visitors and there are no other recommended products shown.
 That's why it's important to keep on top of them.

-Site Buddy lets us filter by ‘exists’ to show the deleted listings, how many times they’re being linked to, and where to find them.
+Site Buddy lets us save time and filter by ‘exists' to show the deleted listings, how many times they're being linked to, and where to find them.

-Filter by ‘in-stock’ to find those listing that are out-of-stock, and consider whether it’s worth swapping them out.
+Instead of failing randomly, simply filter by ‘in-stock' to find those listings that are out-of-stock, and consider whether it's worth swapping them out.

 It can be difficult knowing what to do with out-of-stock Amazon listings.
 Many of these products do come back into stock quickly and so often there is no point changing them out.

 It can be a game of whack-a-mole as some products go out-of-stock and others come back online from day-to-day.